DonaldWhyte/deep-learning-with-rnns/README.md

-# deep-learning-with-r
+# Deep Learning with Recurrent Neural Networks

-Presentation slides and workshop materials of Deep Learning with Recurrent Neural Networks
+Presentation slides and workshop materials of Deep Learning with Recurrent Neural Networks.